 What make a Kickbike Unique?

 The Kickbike is one of few activities that train your body’s extension power, while stretching the hips without producing flexion or tensing of the front side hip complex.
-This provides increased glut muscle activation, which enables your body to move with more efficiency and fluidity.
+This provides increased glute muscle activation, which enables your body to move with more efficiency and fluidity.
 Another advantage is, your body moves in a straight line of power during the kicking motion.
 A straight line of power is very hard to achieve in other sport movements, like sprinting for an example.
 Kickbiking makes this motion easy to achieve, which trains your nervous system to move superiorly.
 All of these benefits offer increased performance in a wide array of sporting facets.

 Example of how Kickbikers achieve a straight line of power like elite track athletes.